-The Group has applied the amendment to HKFRS 16, Covid-19-Related Rent Concessions issued by the HKICPA to these financial statements for the current accounting period.
+The Group has applied the amendment to HKFRS 16, Covid-19-related rent concessions beyond 30 June 2021 issued by the HKICPA to these financial statements for the current accounting period.
 Other than the amendment to HKFRS 16, the Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.

-Amendment to HKFRS 16, Covid-19-Related Rent Concessions
+Amendment to HKFRS 16, Covid-19-related rent concessions beyond 30 June 2021 (2021 amendment)